codentell/cwc-data-course/content/02-vba/activities/day-02/_index.md

 ## Overview

-In today's class, students will learn to use basic and nested `for` loops together with conditionals to perform common coding tasks in VBA.
+In today's class, you will learn to use basic and nested `for` loops together with conditionals to perform common coding tasks in VBA.

 ## Class Objectives